By Devin Trezise

 No matter how much you keep in touch over the phone or online, there’s still something to be said for good old-fashioned in-person contact.
 While we may not be able to get together with everyone else in the company on a regular basis, we’re lucky enough at Event 360 to see each other while working events across the country.
 When we’re not traveling though, groups who work in the same area often arrange lunches or social outings together.
 Even here in Chicago where we actually do have a physical office, we’ll sometimes plan an after-hours dinner out or attend a local event with the folks who work from home in different parts of the city.
 It’s a great way to put a face with a voice on the phone or an email address, plus it keeps the company atmosphere friendly and fun.
 A highlight from this year was hosting our office holiday party in Chicago at the same time as a bunch of operations meetings, so nearly half of the company got to fly in and party down.

 No matter where you work, or how often you see your coworkers, there are plenty of ways to work from home with ease.
 Using any or all of the services we mentioned will help you stay connected to the rest of your Event 360 work family, which is never a bad thing.

 And those are our tips for a virtual office!
 Did we miss any?
 Feel free to send us more ideas!

-Devin is the resident Chicago Office Coordinator at Event 360.
+Devin is our Project Finance Coordinator and most likely found working in our Chicago Office.
 He has also taken on roles in merchandise sales at the Susan G. Komen 3-Day Walks and MuckFest MS as well as registration at the DAV 5K and Chef’s Cycle events.
 When he’s not keeping the office in shape, you’ll either find Devin out and about exploring the many Chicago neighborhoods or back in his home state of Wisconsin enjoying the great outdoors.